Do you ever have a place where you want to go back to because of the way it made you FEEL?

 In Barichara, there is no shortage of tiendas for snacks, ice cream, and beer, as well as fruit and vegetable markets (located on the corner of Calle 7 and Carrera 6).
 The tienda on Calle 6 in the main square is fully stocked.

-In Santander, Consangil bus transport is a great travel company in this area.
+In Santander, Consangil is your very best friend in this area.
 These transport buses are the mainstay of the area.
 They are usually small buses (about half the size of a regular bus).
 They are relatively new, frequent, reliable and reasonably priced.
 You pay the driver before you exit the bus.

--Barichara is just a 45-minute bus trip up the mountain from San Gil
+Barichara is in Santander, just a 45-minute bus trip up the mountain.

--Consangil's has a regular bus service every 30 minutes.
+Consangil is the regular bus service that has a bus every 30 minutes.

 From Chicamocha National Park